Apply for Financial Aid

 Various other Fellowship and Scholarship Aid resources are offered through the Office of the Dean for Graduate Education (OGE)

 The MSRED program generally awards several Fellows annually.
 These awards are given at the discretion of the funder and may not be offered every year.
-Fellow Programs are substantial financial awards comprised of both tuition assistance and salary.
-Five to ten hours of work per week in a research or liaison capacity is required.
+Fellow Programs are substantial financial awards comprised of both tuition assistance and stipend.
+Five to ten hours per week of research is required.
 Information about any additional CRE fellow programs is made available to enrolled students as it is received by our program throughout the year.

 How to Apply